 COMS 223 SMALL GROUP COMMUNICATION

-Units: 3.00 - UC:CSU 3.00 hours lecture weekly Explores the process of groups and decision-making through the practical application of theoretical concepts to a variety of group activities and public group discussion.
+Explores the process of groups and decision-making through the practical application of theoretical concepts to a variety of group activities and public group discussion.
 Theories of group decision-making and leadership will be explored to analyze group interaction.